Famous Fair & Festival of Odisha

 12 months 13 Festivals of Odisha

 Dhanu Yatra – Dhanu Yatra is the important festival of western Odisha at Bargarh.
 It is held during the month of Pousha for 11 days.
-The main theme of this festival is the exhibition of the characteristic of Mahabharata.
+The main theme of this festival is the exhibition of the characteristics of Mahabharata.

 Snana Yatra – Bathing festival of Lord Jagannath at Puri held on the full moon day of Jyestha (May-June).

-Raja Parba – It is an important festival of Odisha and observed for 3 days on the occasion of Raja Sankranti in the month of Asadha (in June).
+Raja Parba – It is an important festival of Odisha and is observed for 3 days on the occasion of Raja Sankranti in the month of Asadha (in June).

 Sri Gundicha Yatra – Sri Gundicha Yatra is the famous car festival of Lord Jagannath at Puri which is held on the 2nd day of the bright fortnight of Asadha (June-July).

-Jhulan Yatra – Jhulan Yatra is held at Puri for the preceding five days of the full moon day of Sravan (July-Aug) and other places in Odisha in the temple of Radha-Krishna.
+Jhulan Yatra – Jhulan Yatra is held at Puri for the preceding five days of the full moon day of Shravan (July-Aug) and other places in Odisha in the temple of Radha-Krishna.
 Besides it is also celebrated in Mathas (monastery) Bhagabat Tungis with much pomp and ceremony.

-Ganesh Puja- Ganesh Puja is held on the 4th day of the bright fortnight days of Bhadrab (August) (September).
+Ganesh Puja – Ganesh Puja is held on the 4th day of the bright fortnight days of Bhadrab (August) (September).
 This festival is very special for students.

 Arkadev Puja (Chandrabhaga Yatra) -Arkadev Puja or Chandrabhaga Yatra is held at Konark on the 7th day of the bright fortnight of Magha (Jan-Feb) to worship the Sun god.
 This festival continued for 3 days.

-Dola Yatra and Holi Parba: Dola Yatra is the main festival of Hindus in which people worship Radha and Krishna but Holi Parba is observed irrespective of caste & creed.
+Dola Yatra and Holi Parba- Dola Yatra is the main festival of Hindus in which people worship Radha and Krishna but Holi Parba is observed irrespective of caste & creed.